jcj1337/jcj1337/README.md

 ##  Hi, I'm Jet.

-🔥 Third year studying Industrial Engineering and AI @ UofT.
+I'm in my third year studying Industrial Engineering and AI @ UofT.
 Passionate about game theory and data science.

 - You can reach me at <jet.chang@mail.utoronto.ca>
 - I'm currently reading: *Theory of Games and Economic Behavior* by John von Neumann